Students choosing to minor in Global Health will be required to complete a total of 25 credits of coursework.

 - B HLTH 301 Global Health Practice: Systems, Places, and People (5 credits)

-- B HLTH 423 Global Health: Critical Perspectives (5 credits)
+- B HLTH 423 Global Health: Critical Perspectives (5 credits)--offered in Summer Term only

 Students must also complete at least 10 credits from an approved list of electives.
 At least 5 credits from two of the three following categories must be completed: